andrew-dang/whisky_predictions/README.md

 4. Findings
 5. Appendix

-Addtionally, the data and fitted_models contain data files required to run these notebooks.
+Addtionally, the 'data' and 'fitted_models' folders contain files required to run these notebooks.
 A requirements.txt has also been included outlining the modules required for this project.

 * PLEASE NOTE: The Modeling notebook requires trained word embeddings for word2vec and GloVe.
 They can be downloaded from the following links
 * word2vec: https://drive.google.com/file/d/1NtOjkNtbevgg5xWkcop62NYY332tmiJh/view